-Business and Professions Code 17529.5 BPC is the California statute that makes it a crime for a person to send certain unsolicited emails (SPAM).
+Business and Professions Code 17529.5 BPC makes sending certain unsolicited emails (SPAM) a crime.
 This section is prosecuted as a misdemeanor and carries up to 6 months in county jail.

 (1) The e-mail advertisement contains or is accompanied by a third-party’s domain name without the permission of the third party.

-(3) The e-mail advertisement has a subject line that a person knows would be likely to mislead a recipient…about a material fact regarding the contents or subject matter of the message.”
+(3) The e-mail advertisement has a subject line that a person knows would be likely to mislead a recipient, acting reasonably under the circumstances, about a material fact regarding the contents or subject matter of the message.

 - 1. What is prohibited under Business and Professions Code 17529.5?